Imprints of vector field non-standard couplings on solar neutrino flux: Vector screening model

 \section{Vector screening model}

-In this model, in which screening occurs due to a spontaneous symmetry breaking, the conformal factor depends on the norm of the vector field $A_\mu$.
-The most action for the massive vector field is
+Despite the great success of the scalar field dark energy models, one promising approach in the analysis of dark energy is represented by models in which dark energy is described by a vector field, which couples non-minimally to matter components.
+In the present model, in which screening occurs due to a spontaneous $O(3)$ symmetry breaking \cite{BeltranJimenez}, the conformal factor depends on the norm of the vector field $A_\mu$.
+The general action is